Richard Loncraine

 Richard Loncraine (born 20 October 1946) is a British film and television director.

 Loncraine was born in Cheltenham, Gloucestershire.

 Loncraine received early training in the features department of the BBC, including a season directing items for Tomorrow's World.
 Before his career in film, he was a sculptor and the first to create a chrome Newton's cradle.
 In 1996, he won the Silver Bear for Best Director at the 46th Berlin International Film Festival for Richard III.
+In 2002, he won the Primetime Emmy Award for Outstanding Directing for a Miniseries, Movie or a Dramatic Special for Band of Brothers with other series directors.